multifacet/ZRay-IISWC26-artifact/README.md

 definition of heap accesses: the Pintool excludes RSP-based stack accesses, while ZRay reports dedicated heap load/store columns in `zray-gapbs-stats.csv`.

-Instruction counts may differ between ZRay and Pin while byte counts remain accurate.
+Load and store counts may differ between ZRay and Pin while byte counts remain accurate.
 This is because the two tools attribute bulk copies differently: a `memcpy`/`memmove` is a single IR instruction to ZRay, which records its byte length and estimates an access count from it, while Pin counts the machine-level accesses the lowered copy performs.
 In `sssp`, whose `RelaxEdges` region resizes and appends to `std::vector`, this makes